approov/quickstart-nodejs-express-token-check/docs/approov-shapes-api-server.md

-# APPROOV SHAPES DEMO SERVER
+# APPROOV SHAPES API SERVER

 The Approov Shapes Demo Server contains endpoints with and without the Approov protection.
 The protected endpoints differ in the sense that one uses the